embetech-official/logger/README.md

 }
 ```

-This will result in the following log message:
+This will produce the following log messages:

 ```shell
 DEFAULT (I): eat veggies
 DEFAULT (W): ... or else 3:>
 ```

-You can assing your source file to compile-time **Log Channel** to enable precise verbosity configuration.
-The **Log Channel** will be visible in message's header:
+You can assign your source file to a compile-time **Log Channel** to enable precise verbosity configuration.
+The **Log Channel** will be visible in the message header:

 ``` C
 #define LOGGER_CHANNEL FOOBAR